ForeverVirus/GOT_Model_Viewer/README.md

 ## Model Viewer

-View all *.xmesh File, and can select part of Model to hide, save and use GOTExtractor to repackage into Game
+View all GhostOfTsushima's *.xmesh File, and can select part of Model to hide, save and use GOTExtractor to repackage into Game

 ## Usage